 The Wall Street Journal’s Jason Zweig famously referred to gold as a “Pet Rock” in 2015.
-He was blasted by people who understand that gold is no passing fad, and it serves some very important roles in an investment portfolio.
+He was blasted by people who understand that gold is no passing fad and that it serves some very important roles in an investment portfolio.

 The valuable roles played by gold have been well covered here.
 It’s a hedge against both inflation and deflation, it represents true diversification for portfolios stuffed with conventional securities, and it is a way of protecting wealth during tumultuous times.

-What they believe to be a potent argument against gold is, itself, one of its great attributes.
-An asset which can “just sit there” forever, largely impervious to outside political and economic forces, is extraordinary.
+What they believe to be a potent argument against gold is itself, one of its great attributes.
+An asset that can “just sit there” forever, largely impervious to outside political and economic forces, is extraordinary.

 Warren Buffet and Jason Zweig are big proponents of stocks.
 However, they will have a lot of trouble choosing a company today that will still have value 100 years from now.

 Most of the top publicly traded companies from a century ago are gone and forgotten.

 To grow an equity portfolio, investors have to take on significant risks.
 They must actively manage which shares are held or buy an index fund.
 While an index seems like the safer bet, there is no certainty that an index purchased today will still be functioning well into the next century.